Ioflupane (123I): Method of administration

 The Datscan solution is supplied ready to inject with a certificate stating the calibration activity and time.
 The nominal injection activity is 185 MBq and a scan should not be performed with less than 111 MBq.

 Thyroid blocking via oral administration of 120 mg potassium iodide is recommended to minimize unnecessary excessive uptake of radioiodine.
 This is typically given 1–4 hours before the injection.

 The most convenient way to administer the IV dose is via a peripheral intravenous cannula.
 The scan is carried out 3 to 6 hours post injection.

+Pharmacokinetics

+Blood clearance of the radionuclide is rapid in healthy volunteers.
+Radioactivity was 4.5% of the injected amount 5 min after injection of ioflupane (123I), falling to 2.2% at 30 min, 1.9% at 5 h, and declining to 1.3% at 24 h and 1.1% at 48 h after injection.
+Values were similar in both whole blood and plasma.
+Excretion was primarily renal.

 Risks

 Common side effects of ioflupane (123I) are headache, vertigo, increased appetite and formication.
 Less than 1% of patients experience pain at the injection site.

 The radiation risks are reported as low.
 The committed effective dose for a single investigation on a 70 kg individual is 4.6 mSv.
 Pregnant patients should not undergo the test.
-It is not known if 123I-ioflupane is secreted in breast milk however it is recommended that breastfeeding is interrupted for three days after administration.
+It is not known if 123I-ioflupane is secreted in breast milk however it is recommended that breastfeeding be interrupted for three days after administration.